 Resilient target processes can only be developed when the data processes, which often run through different company departments and technical domains, have been thoroughly examined.

-In order to get a holistic picture, one also considers the organizational structure and the embedding in the existing IT architecture.
+To get a holistic picture, one also considers the organizational structure and the embedding in the existing IT architecture.

 An accompaniment of the selection process by independent external experts has proven itself.
 Admittedly, this creates additional costs, but ultimately it “pays off”.

-One of their main tasks is to constantly question (why is a certain process running like this, where are the trip hazards?).
+One of their main tasks is to constantly question (why is a specific process running like this, where are the trip hazards?).
 In addition, new impulses can be set from the experience of similar projects.

 The developed requirements already form the structural and technical basis for implementation, creation of test cases, introduction and acceptance of software.

-Product Information Management systems are Essential
+Product Information Management systems are Essential.

 We help you select the best suitable PIM independently and match between you and PIM vendors.
 The process we are working on is the following: